peteroupc/html3dutil/doc/MathUtil.md

 Multiplies each element of a 2-element vector by a factor.
-Returns a new vector that is parallel to the old vector but with its length multiplied by the given factor.
+Returns a new vector that is parallel to the old vector but with its length multiplied by the specified factor.
 If the factor is positive, the vector will point in the same direction; if negative, in the opposite direction; if zero, the vector's components will all be 0.